Frequently Asked Questions

-Gateway Community and Technical College established a Multicultural Stduent Center in July 2019 to serve under-represented students.
+Gateway Community and Technical College established a Multicultural Student Center in July 2019 to serve under-represented students.
 We are located in E215- Edgewood Campus.

 Diversity, Equity, and Inclusion plays an important role in bringing people together, helping to form friendships and social support networks, and in helping communities to develop life skills and resilience.
 The MSC serves as a safe space for ALL students to build relationships, respect the identities of others, and encourage meaningful dialogue.

-These are principles that DEI has adopted to intetionally practice cultural compentance throughout the college.
+These are principles that DEI has adopted to intentionally practice cultural competence throughout the college.

 - Educate- Are you willing to share your story with others?